0xProject/0x-protocol-specification/V2-Specification.md

 ### Optimizing salt

 When creating an order, a full 32 byte salt is generally unecessary to facilitate randomness.
 Using a salt value with as many leading zeroes as possible will increase gas efficiency.
-It is receomended to use a timestamp or incrementing nonce for the salt value, which will generally be small enough to optimize gas while also working well with [cancelOrdersUpTo](#cancelordersupto).
+It is recommended to use a timestamp or incrementing nonce for the salt value, which will generally be small enough to optimize gas while also working well with [`cancelOrdersUpTo`](#cancelordersupto).

 ### Assuming order parameters

-The [matchOrders](#matchorders), [marketSellOrders](#marketsellorders), [marketSellOrdersNoThrow](#marketsellordersnothrow), [marketBuyOrders](#marketbuyorders), and [marketBuyOrdersNoThrow](#marketbuyordersnothrow) functions all require that certain parameters of the later passed in orders match the same parameters of the first passed in order.
+The [`matchOrders`](#matchorders), [`marketSellOrders`](#marketsellorders), [`marketSellOrdersNoThrow`](#marketsellordersnothrow), [`marketBuyOrders`](#marketbuyorders), and [`marketBuyOrdersNoThrow`](#marketbuyordersnothrow) functions all require that certain parameters of the later passed in orders match the same parameters of the first passed in order.
 Rather than checking equality, these functions all assume that the parameters are equal.
 This means users may pass in zero values for those parameters and the functions will still execute as if the values had been passed in as calldata.

 ### Vanity addresses